 PPNR Component Description of Methodology Key Assumptions Net Interest Income Current and forecasted balance sheet positions are modeled by product type and reflect growth, runoff, prepayment, and loss projection assumptions.
 Future balance sheet growth Runoff and pricing assumptions Interest rates and macroeconomic indicators Noninterest Income Total noninterest income projection is composed of a series of distinct projection models, each of which creates a fee revenue projection for some aspect of the business using historical fee revenue and business volume data.
-Regression models were tied to the business and economic drivers, while certain areas are estimated using other techniques such as management judgment, seasonality and historical averages.
-Business dynamic and strategy assumptions Relationship to economic drivers such as: - Fixed income and equity asset prices - Interest rates - Volatility measurements - Volume measurements Noninterest Expense Variable expenses were modeled based primarily on historical expense to noninterest revenue relationships or its relationship to pre-incentive PPNR.
+Regression models are tied to the business and economic drivers, while certain areas are estimated using other techniques such as management judgment, seasonality, and historical averages.
+Business dynamic and strategic relationship to economic drivers such as: Fixed income and equity asset prices Interest rates Volatility measurements Volume measurements Noninterest Expense Variable expenses were modeled based primarily on historical expense to noninterest revenue relationships or its relationship to pre-incentive PPNR.
 Expenses deemed to be fixed in nature are projected generally in line with inflation.
 Noninterest revenue projections Pre-incentive PPNR Growth rates

 Capital Position.
 Our forecasting process employed a set of methodologies to reflect losses and PPNR on pro forma capital levels and ratios.
 Future balance sheet growth, runoff, and pricing assumptions were developed using the framework and suite of models described under the "Balance Sheet" section above and are reflective of the economic and interest rate environments being analyzed under the Supervisory Severely Adverse Scenario.
-We forecast risk-weighted assets ("RWA") based on the changes in individual asset components in each quarter of the projection horizon.
-Credit RWA was projected in a manner consistent with U.S. capital rules and applicable regulatory guidance, which required us to use the U.S. capital rules' Standardized Approach risk-weighting framework (the "Standardized Approach") to calculate credit RWA.
+We forecast RWA based on the changes in individual asset components in each quarter of the projection horizon.
+Credit RWA was projected in a manner consistent with U.S. capital rules and applicable regulatory guidance, which required us to use Standardized Approach to calculate credit RWA.
 Additionally, the U.S. capital rules' market risk capital rules were used to calculate market risk RWA.

-The Firm recognizes that the Advanced Approaches has been the Firm's constraining measure.
-Additionally, as discussed above, our Supervisory Severely Adverse Scenario post-stress capital utilizes, in the second through ninth quarters of the planning horizon, the Dodd-Frank Capital Actions, which prescribe a series of assumptions regarding capital actions, including with respect to common stock dividends, contracted payments, and a general assumption of no redemptions, repurchases, or issuances of capital instruments.
+The Firm recognizes that the Advanced Approaches has generally been the Firm's constraining measure.
+Additionally, as discussed above, our Supervisory Severely Adverse Scenario post-stress capital utilizes the Dodd-Frank Capital Actions.
+These actions are consistent with the revised capital actions prescribed under Regulation YY, which includes no common stock dividends, a general assumption of no redemptions, repurchases, or issuances of capital instruments, and lastly the assumption that a firm will continue to make payments on any instrument that qualifies as additional tier 1 capital or tier 2 capital equal to the stated dividend, or contractual interest or principal due on such instrument during the quarter.
 These assumptions do not reflect currently planned capital actions, and might not reflect behavior in an actual severely stressed environment.

 Counterparty Default.
-BNY Mellon is one of the eight banking organizations with substantial trading or custodial operations required to incorporate a counterparty default scenario component into the Supervisory Severely Adverse Scenario.
+BNY Mellon is one of the eight banking organizations with substantial trading or processing and custodian operations required to incorporate a counterparty default scenario component into the Supervisory Severely Adverse Scenario.
 Specifically, per guidance, BNY Mellon is required to estimate and report the potential losses and related effects on capital associated with the instantaneous and unexpected default of the Firm's single largest counterparty across derivatives and securities financing activities, including securities lending, and repurchase/reverse repurchase agreement activity.
 BNY Mellon's single largest counterparty was determined by net stressed losses, which were computed by revaluing exposures and collateral using the set of hypothetical asset price shocks specified in the Federal Reserve's global market shock scenarios.